 Picking up beads and threading them builds muscles in the hand.

-Preschoolers: large beads like this and shoe laces
+Preschoolers: large beads and shoe laces

-Lower Elementary: Pony beads like this and string like this
+Lower Elementary: Pony beads and string

-Upper Elementary: Seed beads like this and thread like this
+Upper Elementary: Seed beads and thread

 Create things with your child.
 Try to make a letter, number or animal out of these.